-My work focuses on attention and self-control in relation to use of digital devices like smartphones and laptops.
+My work focuses on attention and self-regulation in relation to use of digital devices like smartphones and laptops.

 Department of Computer Science